d12frosted/elpa-mirror/gnu/compat-readme.txt

 Not every function provided in newer versions of Emacs is provided here.
 Some depend on new features from the core, others cannot be implemented to a meaningful degree.
+Please consult the Compat manual for details.
 The main audience for this library are not regular users, but package maintainers.
 Therefore commands and user options are usually not implemented here.